Happy to have you with us live from the Southern Command in sunny South Florida.

 I'm glad you called.

-Yeah, this is this is Rush.
+Yeah, this is Rush.

-Oh hey, Russ.
+Oh, hey, Russ.

-Um every member of my family is probably Democrat.
+Every member of my family is probably Democrat.

 Well, more importantly, are you a conservative?

-Um not so much.
+Not so much.

 I'm definitely not a liberal.

-I guess I consider myself.
+I guess I consider myself a conservative.

 This is a truth of life.

-Any person or organization who is by definition not conservative is or will become a liberal.
+Any person or organization who is, by definition, not conservative is or will become a liberal.

 And the converse is true.